channelaccess/ca_matlab/Readme.md

 Examples can be found in the [examples](examples) folder within this repository.

 # Feedback
 We very much appreciate your feedback!
-Please drop an [issue](issues) for any bug or improvement you see for this library!
+Please drop an [issue](../../issues) for any bug or improvement you see for this library!

 # Development
 This package is currently based on the [jcae](https://github.com/paulscherrerinstitute/jcae/) library developed at PSI.
 Basically it is a repackaging of the library together with its dependencies.

-Currently building this package is only possible within PSI.
+Building this package is currently only possible within PSI.

 To build the package use:

 ```bash
 ./gradlew build
 ```
-__Note__: As soon as Matlab is based on an Java 8 SDK the backing library will be switched from [jcae](https://github.com/paulscherrerinstitute/jcae) to [ca](https://github.com/channelaccess/ca), which is a more modern and clean Java library for Channel Access.
+__Note__: As soon as Matlab is based on a Java 8 SDK the backing library will be switched from [jcae](https://github.com/paulscherrerinstitute/jcae) to [ca](https://github.com/channelaccess/ca), which is a more modern and a clean Java library for Channel Access.